PostPCEra/MLDocs/docs/01_Personal_Knowledge.md

   Autonomus vehicles, Renewable Energy : use BNEF tweets of total EV cars, EV buses stats, Solar/wind stats
 ```
 - Have a Twitter dump into files with download , and use my best/popular tweets text, images and links
+- for a page like 'Autonous vehicles', we can have page like this will 'References' at the bottom http://gordonbrander.com/pattern/conversational-ui/